klukvenka/Webpack-5-Course/8. Course Project_Init/readme.md

 **Webpack dependencies** that were installed:
 `npm i -D webpack webpack-cli css-loader style-loader sass-loader sass html-webpack-plugin webpack-dev-server copy-webpack-plugin`

+To build:

-1. run `npm run build` to compile the code with webpack or `npm run dev` to run the dev server
+1. run `npm run build` to compile the code with webpack
 2. Open **dist/index.html** to see the page

-The definition of the dev (--open opening the browser automatically):
-`"dev": "webpack serve --mode development --open"`
+To develop:
+`npm run serve` to run the dev server